yousefelassal/quote-cron/README.md

 > He that is giddy thinks the world turns round.

 > I'm not in this world to live up to your expectations and you're not in this world to live up to mine.

+> Experience keeps a dear school, but fools will learn in no other.